bennybroseph/CleanBot/docs/action-bar.md

 - **Show/hide buttons:** open [Settings](settings.md) → Action Bar → **Customize**.
 Each button
   has a checkbox; flyouts also list a checkbox per option.
 The list always matches your current bar order.

+The **Recruit** button shift-drags along the bar like the others, but its class/role/gender menu is generated, so it isn't reorderable and shows as a single on/off entry in Customize (no per-option list).